Million Dollar Business Plan: Jai Coaches Chayse on a Road Trip

 Burekup Country Club Hall.

-Marketing a product, service or brand can be very challenging, especially if you are not naturally marketing savvy.
-A very good marketing campaign can sell even an ordinary product, while a very good product may not sell easily unless people know about it, understand it and feel interested enough to buy it.
+Marketing a product, service or brand can be challenging, especially when you are still learning how to attract attention and explain its value.
+Even a very good product may struggle to sell if people do not know about it, understand what makes it useful or feel interested enough to buy it.

 That is why this became such a useful marketing lesson for kids.
 Our children were not just making products.
 They were preparing to put those products in front of real people.